abulka/pynsource/pynsource/trunk/Readme.txt

  - Resilient: doesn't import the python files, thus will never get "stuck" when syntax is wrong.
  - Fast
  - Recognises inheritance and composition  relationships
- - Recognises self.SOMEVAR as a UML field (no other UML tool does this for python)
+ - Recognises ocurrences of self.somevar as UML fields (no other UML tool does this for python)
  - Detects the cardinality of associations e.g. one to one or 1..*  etc
  - Optionally treat modules as classes - creating a pseudo class for each module - module variables and functions are  treated as attributes and methods of a class